ansible/ansible-examples/lamp_haproxy/README.md

 The deployment can be verified by accessing the IP address of your load balnacer host in a web browser: http://<ip-of-lb>:8888.
 Reloading the page should have you hit different webservers.

-###Remove a Node
+###Removing and Adding a Node

-Removal of a node from the cluster is as simple as executing the following command:
+Removal and addition of nodes to the cluster is as simple as editing the hosts inventory and re-running:

-	ansible-playbook -i hosts remove_webservers.yml --limit=web2

-###Add a Node

-Adding a node to the cluster can be done by executing the following command:

-	ansible-playbook -i hosts add_webservers.yml --limit=web2
+        ansible-playbook -i hosts site.yml

 ###Rolling Update